InnoDB is a multi-versioned storage

 to build an earlier version of a database row.

-You must remember to commit your transactions regularly, including
+Commit your transactions regularly, including those transactions

-those transactions that issue only consistent reads.
+that issue only consistent reads.
 Otherwise,

 InnoDB cannot discard data from the update undo